Dual Principal Component Pursuit: Experiments

-For the methods that require an estimate of the subspace dimension $d$, such as REAPER, RANSAC, and all DPCP variants, we provide as input the true subspace dimension.
+For the methods that require an estimate of the subspace dimension $d$, such as RANSAC, REAPER, CoP, and all DPCP variants, we provide as input the true subspace dimension.
 The convergence accuracy of all methods is set to $10^{-3}$.
 For REAPER we set the regularization parameter as $\delta=10^{-6}$ and the maximum number of iterations equal to $100$.
 For DPCP-d we set $\tau = 1/\sqrt{N+M}$ as suggested in \cite{Qu:NIPS14} and the maximum number of iterations to $1000$.
 For RANSAC we set its thresholding parameter to $10^{-3}$, and for fairness, we do not let it terminate earlier than the running time of DPCP-LP, unless the theoretically required number of iterations for a success probability $0.99$ is reached (here we are using the ground truth outlier ratio).
 Both SE-RPCA and $\ell_{21}$-RPCA are implemented with ADMM, with augmented Lagrange parameters $1000$ and $100$ respectively.
 For $\ell_{21}$-RPCA $\lambda$ is set to $3/(7\sqrt{M})$, as suggested in \cite{Xu:TIT12}.
 DPCP variants are initialized via the SVD of the data as in Algorithm \ref{alg:DPCP-LP}.
+CoP is implemented using the code provided by its authors, and selects $3d$ points upon classic PCA gives the subspace estimate.
 Finally, the linear programs in DPCP-LP are solved via the generic LP solver Gurobi \citep{gurobi}, while the maximum number of iterations for DPCP-LP is set to $T_{\max}=10$.

 \paragraph{Absence of Noise} We first investigate the potential of each of the above methods to perfectly distinguish outliers from inliers in the absence of noise.\footnote{We do not include DPCP-d for this experiment, since it only approximately solves the DPCP optimization problem, and hence it can not be expected to perfectly separate inliers from outliers, even when there is no noise (we have confirmed this experimentally).} Note that each method returns a \emph{signal} $\ba \in \Re_+^{N+M}$, which can be thresholded for the purpose of declaring outliers and inliers.
 For SE-RPCA, $\ba$ is the $\ell_1$-norm of the columns of the coefficient matrix $\bC$, while for $\ell_{21}$-RPCA $\ba$ is the $\ell_2$-norm of the columns of $\bE$.
-Since REAPER, RANSAC, and DPCP variants directly return subspace models, for these methods $\ba$ is simply the distances of all points to the estimated subspace.
+Since RANSAC, REAPER, CoP, and DPCP variants directly return subspace models, for these methods $\ba$ is simply the distances of all points to the estimated subspace.